Area road closings, delays announced

 Interstate 71

-I-71, between I-76 and SR 18, will have nightly lane closures, as well as intermittent daily lane closures, Monday through Friday, as part of a preventive maintenance project.
+I-71, between I-76 and SR 18, will have intermittent daily lane closures, Monday through Friday, with possible double lane closures at night, as part of a preventive maintenance project.
 The speed limit is restricted to 55 mph when workers/work zones are present.
 The project is expected to be complete in October 2016.

 I-76, at its interchange with SR 94, and SR 94 (High Street), in the City of Wadsworth, have intermittent single lane closures as part of the SR 94 corridor improvement project.
 I-76, at its interchange with SR 94, currently has the inside and outside shoulders closed.
 Off-peak hour lane closures are possible.
 SR 94 (High Street) is reduced to one lane of thru traffic in each direction with a center left turn lane to allow crews to complete the widening along the project corridor.
+All existing lanes have been reopened on Great Oaks Trail/Park Centre Drive.
 Specific project work can be found online at transportation.ohio.gov/94.
 Work will continue on the project through November 2016.
 Motorists can expect delays and are encouraged to use an alternate route when possible.

 US Route 42 (Pearl Road)